-Best Overall: OXO Good Grips Cherry and Olive Pitter
+OXO Good Grips Cherry and Olive Pitter

 "I'm a huge fan of cherries, but not so much of pitting them.
 Though the OXO Good Grips pitter only handles one at a time, it makes processing a pound of cherries go quickly and with less mess.
 Just make sure to pit them over the sink since large cherries can spurt a bit, even with the juice guard." — Siobhan Wallace, Commerce Editor

-Length: 5.75 inches | Capacity: 1 cherry | Dishwasher Safe: Yes
+Dimensions: 6 x 1 x 3.25 inches | Capacity: 1 cherry | Dishwasher Safe: Yes

-Best Budget: Obecome Cherry Pitter
+Locisne Cherry Pitter

-The Obecome Cherry Pitter is my cherry pitter pick for those on a budget.
-The pitter is similar to the OXO Good Grips option, though not as comfortable or sturdy.
-The pitter is made of plastic, so long-term durability might be an issue.
+This budget pitter might be a good fit for those who only need to pit cherries once or twice a season and don’t want to invest more money.
+The Locisne Cherry Pitter is very reasonably priced, and similar to the OXO Good Grips pitter, though not as comfortable or sturdy.
+The pitter is made of hard plastic, so long-term durability might be an issue.
 The juice guard also does not come apart, making cleaning the gadget a little more cumbersome.

-All that said, the pitter is dishwasher safe, so that’s a good cleaning solution for anyone with a dishwasher, and the pitter does lock, for easy storage.
-The inner silicone ring to help grip the cherry as you pit it is a nice touch.
-But the top guide above where the cherry goes is a little low, so extra large cherries might not fit or would be awkward to insert or remove.
-With the low price point though, this budget pitter might be a good fit for those who only need to pit store-bought cherries once or twice a season and don’t want to invest more money.
+All that said, the pitter is dishwasher safe, so that’s a good cleaning solution for anyone with a dishwasher, and the pitter does lock for easy storage.
+The inner silicone ring where you place the cherry help to grip it as you pit and is a very nice touch.
+But I found during testing that the top guide above where the cherry goes in is a little narrow, so very large cherries might not fit or would be awkward to insert or remove.
+However, the bottom “lip” that extends out from the front of the pitter allows you to easily roll the cherry into place, without having to maneuver it precisely into the slot, which speeds up the pitting process.

-Length: 9.1 inches | Capacity: 1 cherry | Dishwasher Safe: Yes
+Dimensions: 8 x 1.5 x 3.5 inches | Capacity: 1 cherry | Dishwasher Safe: Yes

-Best for Multiple Cherries: Locisne Cherry Pitter
+Best for Multiple Cherries

-Length: 7.5 inches | Capacity: 6 cherries | Dishwasher Safe: No
+Dimensions: 8.5 x 3.5 x 2.25 inches | Capacity: 6 cherries | Dishwasher Safe: Yes

 Related: The Best Pie Pans

-Best for Big Batches: Leifheit Cherry Pitter with Stone Catcher Container
+Leifheit Cherry Pitter with Stone Catcher Container

-Length: 12 inches | Capacity: Multiple cherries | Dishwasher Safe: Yes
+Dimensions: 9.5 x 4.25 x 11.25 inches | Capacity: Multiple cherries | Dishwasher Safe: Yes

-Related: The Best Ice Cream Makers
+Related: The Best Baking Tools

-Most Durable: Instecho Cherry Pitter Push Button for Glass Jar
+Instecho Cherry Pitter Push Button for Glass Jar

-Length: 5 inches | Capacity: 1 cherry | Dishwasher Safe: Yes
+Dimensions: 3 inches x 3 inches x 4.25 inches | Capacity: 1 cherry | Dishwasher Safe: Yes

 Related: The Best Kitchen Scales